XGovFormBuilder/digital-form-builder/README.md

 **Always run scripts from the root directory.**

 1. Make sure you are using node >=12. `node --version`.
-2. Make sure you have yarn 2.4+ installed.
+2. Make sure you have yarn 1.22+ installed.
+   - You do not need to install yarn 2.4+, the binary for it is in [.yarn/releases](./.yarn/releases).
+Yarn 1.22+ will use this binary when you run yarn commands.
 3. Run `$ yarn` command to install all dependencies in all workspaces.
 4. Run `$ yarn build` to build all workspaces (this is needed because dependencies can depend on each other).